9 Different Types Of Laboratories As Of 2026 [Explained]

 6. Industrial Lab

-Water treatment facility of De Nora laboratories
+Water treatment facility of De Nora Laboratories

 Examples: Emirates industrial laboratory; Secat metallurgical research laboratory